eShepherd Help Centre

 • Introduction to the eShepherd Web App

 Getting Started To begin using the eShepherd web app, open your browser and visit www.app.eshepherd.com .
 Log in with the password that your created during your account setup process.
 Before you dive in, adjust your browser zoom to about 80% for better visibility of the map and sidebar.
-If you don’t already have your bookmarks bar visiblePopular
+If you don’t already have your bookmarks bar vPopular

 • How-to Create and Manage Mobs

 You can sort your animals into mobs or herds on the eShepherd platform, just as you do out in the paddock.
 This is the best way to ensure that all of the animals in a particular mob are within the same virtual paddock.
 The video below shows you how to create a mob and make some changes to those mobs.
-Mob Creation Process in eShepherd Web App To create a mob in eShepherd, ensure that animals are already registered in the appFew readers
+Mob Creation Process in eShepherd Web App To create a mob in eShepherd, ensure that animals are already registered in thFew readers

-• How-to create (draw) Virtual Paddocks
+• How-to Create (draw) Virtual Paddocks

-• How-to turn ON Virtual Paddocks
+• How-to Turn ON/OFF Virtual Paddocks

-Introduction In this guide, you’ll learn how to activate and deactivate virtual paddocks effectively in eShepherd, focusing on using the Mobs Menu for consistent control over your virtual paddocks.
+In this guide, you’ll learn how to activate and deactivate virtual paddocks effectively in eShepherd, focusing on using the Mobs Menu for consistent control over your virtual paddocks.
 This ensures that your virtual paddock settings are correctly applied across all animals in the selected mob.
-Turning On a Virtual Paddock To turn on a virtual paddock, open the Mobs Menu and select the mobs you want to move intoSome readers
+Turning On a Virtual Paddock To turn on a virtual paddock, open the Mobs Menu and select the mobs you want to move into the paddockSome readers

-• How to introduce your animals to eShepherd
+• How-to Introduce your Animals to eShepherd

 In this video, you will learn how to setup your virtual training paddock and introduce your animals to the eShepherd system.
 Introducing Animals to Virtual Fencing When introducing animals to the eShepherd system, it's important to train them to respond correctly to the virtual fence.
 After fitting neckbands on the animals and associating them with their identification tags, they are ready for virtual fencing.
-Setting Up TraininSome readers
+SettingSome readers

-In this video, you will learn how to put your virtual paddocks into a schedule so that they turn on automatically at the time of your choosing.
+How to Schedule Virtual Paddocks so they turn on automatically In this video, you will learn how to put your virtual paddocks into a schedule so that they turn on automatically at the time of your choosing.
 Setting Up a Schedule To create a schedule for virtual paddocks, start by selecting the Schedule menu.
 First, choose the mob (group of animals) you want to move.
-For example, if you're managing a group of heifers, select them, then choose the next virtual paddock for them tFew readers
+For example, if you're managing a grouFew readers

-In this video, you’ll learn how to move animals to new pastures using the eShepherd system, a method that leverages feed to encourage animals to transition to fresh grazing areas.
-Here’s an overview of the process: Current Containment: Animals are initially kept within a designated virtual paddock.
+Learn how to move animals to new pastures using the eShepherd system, leveraging fresh feed to encourage smooth transitions into new grazing areas.
+Here’s an Overview of the Process: Current Containment: Animals are initially kept within a designated virtual paddock.
 Pasture Depletion: Once the pasture is grazed down to the desired residual level, it’s time to move the animals.
-Expanding the Virtual Fence: Create a new virtual fence that encoFew readers
+Expanding the Virtual Fence: Create a new virtual fence that encompasses both the current aFew readers

 • Return to Paddock Feature